williamhuybui/healthcare-llm-project/README.md

 ### Step 3.
 Planning Agent
 - Analyzes the user’s question and identifies which data sources are relevant (`user.csv`, `facility.csv`, `doctor.csv`, `plans.pdf`).
 - Checks **feasibility**: does the system already have enough context to answer?
-If not, it can either (a) ask the user for more information, or (b) reframe the plan with fallback options.
+   - If not, it can either (a) ask the user for more information, or (b) reframe the plan with fallback options.
-- Outputs a structured plan of action (roadmap) for the next agent.
+   - If it is, outputs a structured plan of action (roadmap) for the next agent.

 ### Step 4.
 ReAct Agent
 - A ReAct-style Agent executes the plan.
-- It uses the right tools: SQL queries for CSVs, semantic/vector search for PDFs, or graph queries if multi-hop reasoning is required.
+- It uses the right tools: SQL queries for CSVs, semantic/vector search for PDFs
-- It composes a draft answer with citations.

 ### Step 5.
 Validation Agent
 - A Validate Agent checks the draft answer against: